 Providing accurate and timely ETRs is a top priority of PSEG Long Island's overall restoration process.
 An ETR provides an estimate of when service will be restored to a customer, location, area, and/or work assignment.
 They help to provide an approximation of restoration time, based on the conditions assessed on site, along with supporting historical data.
-ETR calculations are ultimately constructed based on average restoration clear times, damage assessments, weather and field conditions, and manpower and equipment availability.
+ETR calculations are ultimately constructed based on average restoration clear times (time to restore power for a specific equipment type), damage assessments, weather and field conditions, and manpower and equipment availability.
 ETRs assist utility providers when taking preparatory steps during restoration operations, by serving as a predictor of outage lengths, which assist with determining the operational resources and actions required to deliver restoration in a targeted time frame.

 Naturally, the timing, magnitude, and impact of an event will factor into ETR times, but establishing a baseline of projections assists when determining operational goals and timelines.
 PSEG Long Island also aims to better serve its customers, municipal officials, and emergency support organizations, through a coordinated and focused ETR administration and the communication of accurate and timely information.
-These projected restoration times are vital to external groups, and often formulate the basis for personnel planning and early preparedness efforts, based on the outage and ETR data provided.
+Outage data and ETRs are vital to external groups, and are often the basis for personnel planning and early preparedness efforts.

 ETR information is readily available to our customers, stakeholders, and associated employees.
 Depending on the mechanism used for entering the outage condition, ETRs are disseminated in a variety of ways, including phone, email, and text notifications.
-ETR information can also be obtained through PSEG Long Island's outage website or by speaking to a representative in our customer contact centers, which remain open 24 hours a day, 365 days a year.
+ETR information can also be obtained through PSEG Long Island's outage website/mobile application or by speaking to a representative in our customer contact centers, which remain open 24 hours a day, 365 days a year.
+See Section 9 "Restoration Contingency Plan" for providing ETRs when technology issues arise.